 One shouldn't watch Mask of the PhantasmandReturn of the Joker together.
 For the first time.
 Right before bed.
 You'll have nightmares about being stalked and chased by the Joker.

 Such is the power of B:TAS's horror that it extends to the damn activity center based off of it.
 Never mind the creepy ambiance.
 Never mind that all the games set in Gotham pit you against such pleasant fellows as Two-Face and the Joker (the game set in the sewers implies that Killer Croc is there, making it even worse).
 Never mind that all that can be heard in Wayne Manor is that damn clock.
-If you try to continue a game, you'll first have to confirm whether or not actually continue it or start a new game—on a blood-red screen of the Joker staring right at you, taunting you with the knowledge that whichever choice you make, you'll never catch him.
-Oh, and every time you exit back to Gotham, he laughs at you from off-screen.
+If you try to continue a game, you'll first have to confirm whether or not you actually continue it or start a new game—on a blood-red screen of the Joker staring right at you, taunting you with the knowledge that whichever choice you make, you'll never catch him.
+Oh, and every time you exit back to Gotham, both he and Two-Face laugh at you from off-screen.

 The follow-up episode "His Silicon Soul" introduces the Batman duplicate isn't anymore pleasant.